Standards-Based Reporting (SBR)

 • Suggestions for further learning.

-Learning Behaviors – Also referred to as “work habits”.
+Learning Behaviors – Commonly referred to as “work habits.”
 At SAS, we assess behavior and academic progress separately.
-Our Learning Behavior system has been in place since 2010-2011.
-The Performance Indicators for Learning Behaviors have been aligned with the performance indicators for Standards-Based Reporting.
+Our learning behavior categories are Cooperation/Collaboration, Integrity/Attitude, Preparation/Organization, and Active Learning/Effort.
+The Learning Behavior system has been in place since 2010-2011 school year.

 What about High Schools and Universities?
 Will they accept SAS Middle School courses?